Consideration on the relationship of theoretical ultraviolet cut-off energy with experimental data: Introduction and Summary

 In current theoretical physics and cosmology, some of the unsolved fundamental problems include (i) the construction of a consistent field theory without ultraviolet divergences; (ii) the identification of dark matter; (iii) revealing the origin of the cosmological constant; and (iv) the removal of the quadratic divergence of Higgs self-energy.
-A Poincar\'e covariant field theory without ultraviolet divergences was formulated \cite{Fuku84,Fuku14,Fuku16,Fuku17,Fuku18} by dividing the space-time continuum into irregular hyper-octahedra, hyper-octahedra with straight lines and flat surfaces that are deformed into curves and curved surfaces containing a space-like hyper-surface, or orthoplexes implying space-time quantization.
-At present, this theory is regarded as a fundamental principle, with the ultraviolet cut-off energy as a fundamental constant.
-It will depend on the stage of science development, and particularly on the experimentally achievable energy level, as to whether this principle can be derived from a more fundamental theory beyond the cut-off energy.
-The present formalism \cite{Fuku84,Fuku17} is based on the finite element method \cite{FemMW}, which is widely used and well-posed in the continuum limit.
+A Poincar\'e covariant field theory without ultraviolet divergences was formulated in the previous papers \cite{Fuku84,Fuku14,Fuku16,Fuku17,Fuku18} by dividing the space-time continuum into arbitrary-shaped space-time elements like hyper-octahedra, with straight lines and flat surfaces that are deformed into curves and curved surfaces containing a space-like hyper-surface, or orthoplexes.
+This formalism \cite{Fuku84,Fuku17} is based on the finite element method \cite{FemMW}, which is widely used and well-posed in the continuum limit, like other approach \cite{BMS83}.
 Each orthoplex in the Minkowski space-time continuum or its Euclidean Wick rotation is mapped to a hyper-cube in a parameter space \cite{Fuku84,Fuku17}, and this one-to-one map has a non-vanishing Jacobian due to the non-existence of point particles.
-Fields are expressed in terms of localized step-function-type basis functions, defined on this hyper-cube.
-The basis function is scalar \cite{Fuku84,Fuku17}, and is multiplied by a coefficient which is a scalar, vector or tensor depending on the corresponding field type.
-Each integrable step-function-type basis function is the indicator function of an orthoplex, with a value of one within in the orthoplex and zero elsewhere, and the action has the same integral continuum limit as in It has beencontinuum theory.
-The derivatives of these functions can be expressed in terms of the Dirac delta function.
-This formalism in the tangent space of the curved space-time continuum is transformed to another coordinate system without difficulty.
-In the present formalism with quantized space-time elements, fields propagate in the space-time continuum with restricted degrees of freedom.
+Fields are expanded in terms of basis functions, which are scalar \cite{Fuku84,Fuku17} and are multiplied by an individual coefficient that is a scalar, vector or tensor depending on the corresponding field type.
+(In this paper, basis functions are updated to plane waves with a cut-off.)
+At present, the division of the space-time continuum is not a technical tool, but is regarded as a fundamental principle, with the ultraviolet cut-off energy as a fundamental constant.
+It will depend on the stage of science development as to whether this principle can be derived from a more fundamental theory beyond the cut-off energy.